ClinicalTrials.Veeva

 • Hospitalized at Hospital das Clínicas da Faculdade de Medicina de Ribeirão Preto.

-• Diagnosed with early or late-onset pre-eclampsia confirmed by a medical professional.
+• Diagnosed with early-onset pre-eclampsia confirmed by a medical professional.

 • Capacity to provide written informed consent for study participation.